Mustafa Şentop

-Mustafa Şentop (born 6 August 1968) is a Turkish politician from the Justice and Development Party (AKP) who has served as the Member of Parliament for Istanbul in the 24, 25, 26th legislative terms.
+Mustafa Şentop (born 6 August 1968) is a Turkish politician from the Justice and Development Party (AKP) who is currently a Member of Parliament and has been in the 24th, 25th, 26th, and 27th legislative terms.

 On 24 February 2019, he was elected as the 29th Speaker of the Grand National Assembly.

 Early life and career

 Mustafa Şentop was born on 6 August 1968 in Tekirdağ.
 He graduated from Istanbul University Faculty of Law and took a master's degree and a doctorate in the field of public law at Marmara University.
 In 1993, he started to work in Marmara University Faculty of Law as a research assistant.
 He got a Ph.D. title in 2002, became an associate professor in 2005, and a professor in 2011.
 Apart from Marmara University, he gave undergraduate and post-graduate lectures in various universities.
 He took several administrative functions at Marmara University.
 Beginning from his university years, he functioned as a writer and editor in various journals and was a member of the editorial board of academic journals and editor of referred journals.
 He also served as the Chairman of the Istanbul Branch of the Economic and Social Research Centre (ESAM).